pieroproietti/penguins-eggs/README.md

 ### Note on i386 architecture

-Note: same time ago, eggs was compatible with Nodejs v8.x, actually due the use of current LTS version of nodejs, we are not.
+Same time ago, eggs was compatible with Nodejs v8.x, actually due the use of current LTS version of nodejs, we are not.
 If there is a real interest in this architecture, will be possible to change the line.

-At the moment eggs is NOT compatible with i386.
+At the moment eggs is **NOT** compatible with i386.

 The last official version for this architecture is Node.js v8.x, we can install it.